smusp/SEMs_with_lavaan/Green_2023/03_two_way_ANOVA.md

 #### Preliminary results - Cramer’s V

-On page 394, Thompson, Lie & Green give Cramer’s V for the Gender X Coping Strategy crosstabulation.
+On page 394, Thompson, Liu & Green give Cramer’s V for the Gender X Coping Strategy crosstabulation.
 As far as I know, Cramer’s V is not available in base R, but **DescTools** is one of possibly many packages that has a function for Cramer’s V.